 - Missing documentation: Inability to prove professional display of the artwork weakens the deductibility claim.

-Practical tip: Systematically retain lease contracts, monthly invoices, dated photographs of the artwork on the premises and insurance certificates.
-This documentation is your best protection in the event of a tax audit.
+Lease contracts, monthly invoices, dated photographs of the artwork on the premises and insurance certificates should be retained systematically.
+This documentation is the strongest protection in the event of a tax audit.

 At contract maturity, the artwork is returned to the lessor.
-The company can then enter into a new contract for a different work, renewing its décor while maintaining full tax deductibility.
+A new contract for a different work requires a fresh assessment of business purpose and tax treatment.

 | Advantages | Limitations |